Skip to Content

 5. Bells of Ireland

-Bells of Ireland flowers
+Beautiful Bells of Ireland flowers close up, Shell flower.

 These unique spike flowers are known for their green, bell-shaped calyces surrounding tiny white flowers with a sweet vanilla scent.
 Especially popular around St. Patrick’s Day, they also add interest to arrangements throughout the summer.
 Depending on your local climate, they will self-sow, given the chance, and return every year.